wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Upgrade Notice ==

+=v 3.0.0 = Must upgrade to have Major improvements, performance fixes and issue fixes

 =v 2.7.0 = Major improvements and feature changes.

 =v 2.6.0 = Bug fixed and should upgrade.

 =v 2.5.0 = Issues fixed and updated to WordPress-3.5.1 compatibility.
 		-- Duplicate detection added.
 		-- Added more information in success message.
 		-- Import memory issues solved.